Safeya-Yasien/customer-management-react-node/client/README.md

   - handle place of add customer button margin top
 - add delete all customers button in home page
 - add search logic

+# What i used for the first time

+- react-query = tanstack
+- react-toastify
+-